8 Myths About Blogging

 Time Management: There is a three-way balance between blogging, the technical aspect of the blog, and the business management part.
 The content writing is the most fun part.
 The other two aspects of blogging and the side that most people are captivated by when they want to start their own blog.
 The other two aspects of blog management, however, need just as much time and attention.

 The technical part is the back-end of your blog.
 This includes blog website maintenance and structure, categorizing posts, linking domains and other aspects that are often hidden from the public view.
 This can be the most difficult area of blogging for those who are not very tech-savvy.

 The third aspect is the business management part, this is the marketing and promotion part of your brand.
-Its building relationships, sharing content, locating affiliates and more.
+It’s about building relationships, sharing content, locating affiliates, and more.
 Be sure to be spending an ample amount of time focusing on each area of blog management.